-First of all, before we start, please be advised that Asian handicap is an advanced bet type.
-If you are struggling with more basic betting concepts, we recommend going through our guides on how to bet first then coming back to this later.
+Before we start, please be advised that Asian handicap is an advanced bet type.
+If you are struggling with more basic betting concepts, we recommend going through our guides on how to bet on sport, then coming back to this later.

 How does Asian handicap work?

-Asian Handicap betting is similar to regular Handicap betting, giving a hypothetical advantage or disadvantage to the teams playing.
+Asian Handicap betting is similar to regular Handicap betting, in which a hypothetical advantage or disadvantage is given to one of the teams playing.

-Example number two: Chelsea vs Man Utd.
-An even match where you can reduce the risk by reducing the classic 1X2 betting model to two outcomes by playing on Asian Handicap 0.
-You’ll win, if the team you bet on wins the game.
-If the match ends in a draw, you will get your money back just like when you’re betting on ‘Draw no bet’.
+Another example of using Asian Handicap is when two even teams come together.
+If Chelsea were to play Tottenham, you can reduce the risk of a classic 1X2 betting model to two outcomes by playing on Asian Handicap 0.
+If the team you bet on wins the game then you’ll win.
+If the match ends in a draw, you’ll get your money back just like when you’re betting on ‘Draw no bet’.

 Check out our quick guide on Asian handicap lines for more examples.